dzekelid/search/_listings/meetup/find-urlname-members-get.md

       operationId: profiles
       parameters:
       - in: query
-        name: '*query'
-        description: The name to search for
-        type: string
-      - in: query
         name: fields
         description: A comma-delimited list of optional fields to append to the response
         type: string